Biz Features

 Numbers And Finance

 There is plenty of confusion about the differences between these two ideas, and some companies or marketing departments that claim to do one are often doing the other.
-While both are “TOFU” practices, they have a very different set of goals.
+While both are “TOFU” practices, they have very different goals.

 In contrast to demand generation’s more classic “awareness-building” approach, lead generation involves: